danielsaidi/website_danielsaidi/_posts/2018/2018-09-19-swiftydropbox-crashes-in-swift-4_2.md

 (lldb)
 ```

-So the problem isn't caused by `SwiftyDropbox` itself, but rather that is uses
+So, the problem is not caused by `SwiftyDropbox` itself, but rather that is uses
 an old version of Alamofire. `4.5.0` to be exact.

-You can solve this problem by adding an explicit dependency to the latest version
+You can solve this by adding a
-of Alamofire to your `Cartfile` or `Podfile`.
-This will override the lower version
+later version of Alamofire to your `Cartfile` or `Podfile`.
-in `SwiftyDropbox`, which will still build without problems.

 So, instead of having this in my `Cartfile`: